rajanguluri/rajanguluri.github.io/_pages/about.md

    - parameter estimation in low-inertia systems
    - topology identification in distribution grids
    - oscillations and cyber-attack mitigation in bulk systems

+**Academic roots**: I’m a Postdoc-ing in the School of ECEE at Arizona State University, where I work with [Lalitha Sankar](https://sankar.engineering.asu.edu/), [Oliver Kosut](https://sites.google.com/site/okosut/), and [Gautam Dasarathy](https://www.public.asu.edu/~gdasarat/).
+Before that I received a PhD in Mechanical Engineering from University of California, Riverside, where I worked on [security of stochastic dynamical systems]({{ site.url }}/assets/pdf/raj_PHD_thesis2019.pdf){:target="_blank"} under the supervision of [Fabio Pasqualetti](https://www.fabiopas.it/).
+During my grad studies, I took a bunch of courses in Statistics and earned an MS degree, but I remember only 51.32% of the course material.

+In my free time, I listen to audiobooks on philosophical aspects of ethics and science, remember my childhood memories, and think about the dense hair I had half a decade ago.
+If you like to collaborate, chat, or criticize my work, drop me a line via email.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->